Prior to Admission

 Distance learning can be a wonderful alternative for students.
 Distance courses offer increased flexibility allowing you to balance family, work and school like never before!
 However, before making the decision to enroll in a distance course, there are a few things to keep in mind.

 Online and face-to-face courses are equally rigorous.
 The material in an online course is the same as what is covered in a face-to-face course, and courses are taught by WKU faculty.
 Transcripts do not note a difference in the delivery mode of the course at WKU.

 Online courses are delivered via Blackboard, unless otherwise noted.
 Students chat with other students online, interact with the professor, and upload assignments within the Blackboard system.
 To learn more about Blackboard complete the tutorials located in the Enrollment section of this orientation.
 Please note: The Music Department uses a different delivery software for certain courses.
 Please read your syllabus carefully!
 If you're still uncertain, contact the department for more information.

-It is important to realize that success in an online course requires self-disciplined, motivated, organized and possess strong written communication skills.
+It is important to realize that success in an online course requires self-discipline, motivation, organization and you must possess reasonably strong written communication skills.
 If you have the right qualities to be a successful online student, you will find online learning both convenient and rewarding.

 We have an assessment to help you determine if you're a good candidate for online learning.
 The Student Readiness Quiz will provide you with feedback and help you make an informed decision.